Marketing in Australian Beautician Clinics

 The Patient Journey Has Changed

-- Discovery – SEO or PPC introduces them to the brand.
+- Discovery – SEO or PPC introduces the clinic

-- Engagement – Retargeting and email nurture provide value, not pressure.
+- Engagement – retargeting and email nurture provide value

-- Conversion – Booking pages focus on safety, professionalism, and convenience.
+- Conversion – booking pages emphasise safety and professionalism

 Visual Storytelling: Real Over Retouched